 Junior Auxiliary of Columbus announces the return of its beloved project, Summer JAM.

 More than 20 years after 9/11, a Mississippi State English assistant professor is helping students make sense of an important moment in history that shaped the world in which they were born and the media they consume.

 Mississippi is blessed to be the destination of choice for travelers from around the U.S. and countries across the globe.

 The Bouncing Bettys will kick off this year’s Sounds of Summer concert series on June 2.

 Mississippi native Teresa Nicholas spent a career in publishing bringing others’ stories and ideas to life.
 She is now an award-winning writer herself.

-Starkville Area Arts Council recently announced two upcoming projects.
+Starkville Area Arts Council is accepting submissions for two art events.

 Market Street Festival will be held Friday and Saturday in downtown Columbus.
 Activities will take place from 6-9 p.m.
 Friday at the Lowndes County Soccer